onio1100/sto-puc/README.md

 # STO-PUC
-STO-PUC is a React-based online store application that fetches product data from the Fake Store API.
+STO-PUC is a React-based online store application that fetches product data from the Fake Store API and use React Router for handling routing.

 ![screen presenting look of the website](./src/assets/sto-puc%20cover.png) You can see live project [here](https://onio1100.github.io/sto-puc/)